 A treatise like this wouldn’t be complete without bringing old King Solomon into the picture.
 He wrote, “Two people are better off than one, for they can help each other succeed.
 If one person falls, the other can reach out and help.
 But someone who falls alone is in real trouble.
 Likewise, two people lying close together can keep each other warm.
 But how can one be warm alone?
 A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer.
 Three are even better, for a triple-braided cord is not easily broken” (Ecclesiastes 4:9-12).

-Giving deference to Solomon, especially the last part of the quotation would suggest that three best friends at the center of a church planting team are better than two.
-Either way, when visioneering and budgeting we should make room for the friendship factor.
+Giving deference to Solomon, especially in the last part of the quotation, would suggest that three best friends at the center of a church planting team are better than two.
+Either way, when visioneering and budgeting, we should make room for the friendship factor.